When your Elderly Parent Hurts You

 CONTACT-FORM:

 Ina, a former arts & crafts teacher, tells her story about a failed character assassination attempt.
-Her narrative does not focus on the conflict that lies at the root of the bullying (dealing with a geriatric/demented parent) nor on the mortally malcontented being in need to vent their frustrations on her and her family.
+Her narrative does neither focus on the conflict that lies at the root of the bullying nor on the mortally malcontented being in need to vent their frustrations on her and her family.
 Instead Ina’s story centers around the notion of a failed attempt.
 Why did it fail?
 And how did it fail?
 What role did art play?
 Ina shares her experiences because she profoundly hopes that it might help others.
 ‘Even if it is one teenager or woman that is helped by my story, I am happy‘.
 Her story is illustrated by several artworks.

 Medieval Illuminated Manuscript